-Students in grades 9-12 have opportunities to earn college credit through the following methods:
+Students in grades 9-12 may earn college credit through the following methods:

-- Certain courses taught at the high school campus, which may include courses termed dual credit or Advanced Placement (AP), or college preparatory; - Enrollment in an AP or dual credit course through the Texas Virtual School Network (TXVS); - Enrollment in courses taught in conjunction and in partnership with Blinn College, which may be offered on or off campus; - Enrollment in courses taught at other colleges or universities - And Certain CTE courses.
+- Certain courses taught at the high school campus, which may include courses termed dual credit or Advanced Placement (AP), or college preparatory; - Enrollment in an AP or dual credit course through the Texas Virtual School Network (TXVSN); - Enrollment in courses taught in conjunction and in partnership with Blinn College, which may be offered on or off campus; - Enrollment in courses taught at other colleges or universities - And Certain CTE courses.

 All of these methods have eligibility requirements and must be approved prior to enrollment in the course.
-Please see the school counselor for more information.
-Depending on the student's grade level and the course, a state mandated end-of-course assessment may be required for graduation.